yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     Your deploy stage needs to download the artifacts from the Build Stage published location in order to install them in the dev environment, and Azure Pipeliness has a task template for that.

-    Place your cursor at this position in your YAML editor:
+    In the YAML editor, place your cursor at this position, right before the AzureRmWebAppDeployment task you just added:

     ![Screen showing preferred cursor position in the YAML Editor.](images/stepbystep/media/image1012.png "1012 review!")